 Reduce Plastic Bags

 • #BYOBags.
-When you shop, take your own bags to the grocery, retail or convenience store.
-Canvas, vinyl or cloth are great options.
+When you shop, take your bags to the grocery, retail, or convenience store.
+Canvas, vinyl, or cloth are great options.
 Find a design or color that matches your personality and purchasing habits.
 See ideas for remembering your reusable bags.

 • Pick up poop.
-Bread bags, frozen food bags, mail order and used food storage bags are a strong option for picking up after your pooch on your next walk around the neighborhood.
+Bread bags, frozen food bags, mail orders, and used food storage bags are strong options for picking up after your pooch on your next walk around the neighborhood.

 • Forget the poop bags altogether.
 Use an unlined handled scooper or shovel to collect the doo then deposit the pile into a backyard dog waste composter.

 • Use reusable produce bags.
-Purchase mesh bags or make your own reusable cloth bags for fresh fruits and vegetables.
+Purchase mesh bags or make reusable cloth bags for fresh fruits and vegetables.
 Be sure to wash them often.

-• Use other bags you may have around the house such as pet food, birdseed and dry cleaning bags as kitchen trash can liners.
-You may be surprised at the other options that you already have in your household.
+• Use other bags around the house such as pet food, birdseed, and dry cleaning bags as kitchen trash can liners.
+You may be surprised at the options you already have in your household.

 • Consider not lining smaller trash cans in bathrooms and bedrooms at all.
 Most household trash outside of the kitchen is dry and does not require a liner plus it can be combined into one larger kitchen trash bag each week.
 If you prefer a liner, try using a paper bag instead.